timohuennebeck/timohuennebeck/README.md

 <br />

-## JARVIS - CL Automation Tool
+## JARVIS - Career Management Platform

 [Live Demo](https://jarvis-capstone.herokuapp.com) | [Front End](https://github.com/timohuennebeck/jarvis-cap) | [Back End](https://github.com/timohuennebeck/jarvis-cap-api) | [Figma](https://www.figma.com/file/mRpcdBRlbhf98OkEfWMFLu/Jarvis-Cover-Letter-Automation?node-id=0%3A1&t=7dmsTKll8KMuscNX-0)

 Finding a job can be `time-consuming` and stressful!

-Jarvis aims to solve this problem - allowing users to `track the status of their job application` and create `personalised cover letters` all while `saving 5 - 10min.` per application.
+Jarvis aims to solve this problem - allowing users to `track the status of their networking connections` as well as `job applications` while saving them 5 - 10min. per application, on average.

 It's time to put an end to the stress of searching for jobs! 🤷🏻